firebolt-db/godocs/docs/sql_reference/functions-reference/array/array-reverse-sort.md

 ---
 layout: default
-title: ARRAY_SORT
+title: ARRAY_REVERSE_SORT
-description: Reference material for ARRAY_SORT function
+description: Reference material for ARRAY_REVERSE_SORT function
 grand_parent: SQL functions
-parent: Lambda functions
+parent: Array functions
 great_grand_parent: SQL reference
 ---

-# ARRAY\_SORT
+# ARRAY\_REVERSE\_SORT

-Returns the elements of the input array in ascending order.
+Returns the elements of the input array in descending order.

 If the argument `<function>` is provided, the sorting order is determined by the result of applying `<function>` on each element of the array.